Skip to content

 Now on to the special tools for pinning out....

 For pins, I recommend T-pins by KnitPicks (affiliate link) for lace.
-These are more advantageous for lace than the kind that has a comb shape (multiple pins on one object), because you can precisely pin out any scallops, picot edges, points, or anything else like that in your work.
+They are more advantageous for lace than the kind that has a comb shape (multiple pins on one object), because you can precisely pin out any scallops, picot edges, points, or anything else like that in your work.

 You'll need to block for a really long time